-Data controllers’ obligations under the GDPR may be sorted as follows:
+Data controllers’ obligations under the GDPR are set out below.

 Data Controllers’ obligations vis-à-vis individuals using its services: